johnfrenchxyz/UGA/CAES/README.md

 - Event Page - Add a "Contact Person" field for the event.
 - News Story Page - Hide "About the Author," but ask what to do with FACES database.
 - News Story Page - Show "Related Stories" instead of just the button.
-- Event Calendar - Change the layout to match the News Main page layout.
 - News Main Page - Add a "subscription" button.
 How does this work in FACES now?
 - News Main Page - Add a "For the Media" section and inquire where to put it and possibly consolidate it with "Special Sections."
 - Home page - Make "Academics" and "Research" sections text bigger.